telefonicaid/iotagent-node-lib/README.md

 complete calendar timestamp (e.g.: +002007-11-03T13:18).
 The middleware expects to receive the basic format in updates and return it in queries (and viceversa, receive the extended one in queries and return it in updates).

+#### Attribute Alias plugin (attributeAlias)
+In the Device provision, an id can be specified for each attribute, along with its name.
+The Id can be used then as the left part of a mapping from attribute names in the south bound to attribute names in the North Bound.
+If the id and name attributes are used in this way, this plugin makes the translation from one to the other automatically.

 ## <a name="development"/> Development documentation
 ### Branches and release process
 The project have two standard branches: